valboldakov/design-patterns/README.md

 ## Template Pattern

 Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+## Iterator Pattern

+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+## Composite Pattern

+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.